Kingston Chapter 13 Bankruptcy Lawyer

-The bankruptcy attorneys at Rusk, Wadlin, Heppner & Martuscello, LLP have helped people throughout the Hudson Valley use Chapter 13 bankruptcy to take control of debt and attain financial stability.
+The Kingston chapter 13 bankruptcy lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP have helped people throughout the Hudson Valley use Chapter 13 bankruptcy to take control of debt and attain financial stability.
 Learn more about filing for Chapter 13 here.

 Reorganize Your Debts with Chapter 13

 Chapter 13 bankruptcy enables you to reorganize your debts and negotiate new, more manageable payment terms with your creditors.
 It’s a good option if you have a steady income but you still cannot pay your monthly bills, or if you need to save your home from foreclosure.
 Chapter 13 may also be a good option if you have obligations that cannot be discharged under Chapter 7, such as child support, student loans, or priority taxes.